Kalan-Lab/zol/README.md

 ___Requires docker to be installed on your system!___

-To keep the Docker image size relatively low (currently ~8GB), only the PGAP database is included.
+To keep the Docker image size relatively low (currently ~13 GB), only the Pfam and PGAP HMMs/databases are included.

 ```bash
 # get wrapper script from GitHub